 Filling the Roll Dough

-After rising, place dough back on a flat, floured surface and gently roll it out into a long rectangle roughly 1/3 inch thick with a rolling pin.
+After rising, preheat your oven to 375 degrees and place dough back on a flat, floured surface and gently roll it out into a long rectangle roughly 1/3 inch thick with a rolling pin.
 Spread out the room-temperature vegan butter evenly, leaving a 1-inch border around the edges.

 Then, mix together the rest of the filling and evenly spread out, finishing off with some chopped pecans if desired.
 Now, the coffee part is optional too, but adding it will make the brown sugar a thick liquid, which does make it slightly more tricky to handle.